ceddlyburge/notes-from-talks/software-craftsmanship-2019/gojko adjic feedback loops.md

 exception tracking is better feedback than code coverage. were doing ok here, half of companies don't track this.

-how frequently do you obserce users using your software?
+how frequently do you observe users using your software?
 Its not enough to ask, you have to observe. were doing ok here as well, but we should probably make it first class.
 Tend to do it when doing support at the moment, and its a side benefit rather than the main point.

 This is expensive to do, so often gets ignored as a metric.
 But maybe its justified when you think about what decisions it could inform.